"Pride of Portree scraped a win, 270-200."

 -- match report in the Daily Prophet (DP2)

-- During a match against the Appleby Arrows, Portree Seeker Dougal McBride turned the head of his counterpart into a cabbage with an illegal wand, alleging that Arrow Seeker Gregory Cotton had used a Jelly-Fingers curse.
-(DP3)
+- Dougal McBride, Seeker (c.1990s) - during a match against the Appleby Arrows, McBride turned the head of his counterpart into a cabbage with an illegal wand, alleging that Arrow Seeker Gregory Cotton had used a Jelly-Fingers curse (DP3).

-Although the dates are uncertain, it may be that Meghan McCormack will have taken over as Seeker for Pride of Portree from Dougal McBride, who surely would have been in trouble for using an illegal wand to curse the head of the Arrows' Seeker.
+It is likely that Dougal McBride may have been fired as Seeker, as he surely would have been in trouble for using an illegal wand to curse the head of the Arrows' Seeker.

-Portree, a town on the Isle of Skye, in the Hebrides, hosts the shinty team for the Isle of Skye according to its Wikipedia listing (https://en.wikipedia.org/wiki/Portree).
+Portree, a town on the Isle of Skye in the Hebrides, hosts the Shinty team (game played with sticks and balls) for the Isle of Skye according to its Wikipedia listing, but there is no Quidditch team mentioned (Wikipedia).

 Although the dates printed on the Daily Prophet Newsletters are DP1: 31 July 1998, DP2: 8 February 1999, DP3: 1 June 1999 and DP4: 1 October 1999, the timeframe for those events is 1992-1993.